alaahamdyy26/Neighborhoodmap/README.md

 install all project dependencies with npm install start the development server with `npm start` - this will start the project automatically in a localhost

 The app supports offline mode, but it only works in the production build.
-To build for production: so you need to make few steps to get it to work:
+To build for production:

 1. `npm run build`
 2. `serve -s build`